aws-samples/amazon-sagemaker-secure-mlops/README.md

 Make sure you specify the CIDR blocks which do not conflict with your existing network IP ranges.

 ❗ You cannot use existing VPC or existing IAM roles to deploy this stack.
-The stack will provision a new own set of network and IAM resources.
+The stack provisions a new own set of network and IAM resources.

 Initiate the stack deployment with the following command.
 Use the S3 bucket name you used to upload CloudFormation templates in **Package CloudFormation templates** section.